Signatures of quantum chaos in an out-of-time-order tensor

 In this particular example, the dynamics of the fluid are regular, leading to a high similarity between the initial and reversed state of the ink droplets.
 On the other hand, if the viscous fluid were replaced with water, the rotation would cause chaotic (turbulent) dynamics such that the ink droplets could not easily be reversed to their initial state.
 In this sense, the similarity between the initial and reversed ink drops act as a probe of the chaoticity of the fluid as it is being rotated.
-Importantly, the steps of the ink-drop experiment are directly analogous to those of an experiment aiming to observe OTOCs~\footnote{While there is no explicit local perturbation in the ink drop experiment, in principle, one can be made by perturbing either the fluid or the ink at the appropriate time.
-In practice, such perturbations will in any case be present due to imperfect dynamics.}.
-This is shown by expanding Eq.~\eqref{eq:f(t) otoc} in the Schr\"odinger picture~\cite{SM} to obtain the circuit shown in the bottom panel of Fig.~\ref{fig:OTOMcartoon}.
+Importantly, the steps of the ink-drop experiment are directly analogous to those of an experiment aiming to observe OTOCs.
+This is shown by expanding Eq.~\eqref{eq:f(t) otoc} in the Schr\"odinger picture~\cite{SM} to obtain the circuit shown in the bottom panel of Fig.~\ref{fig:OTOTcartoon}.
 Can we then adopt this idea to study quantum processes by interacting the system with a probe?

-In this Letter, we derive an operator, which we call the out-of-time-order matrix (OTOM), that simultaneously captures OTOCs with respect to all operators $V$ and $W$, i.e., a full quantum generalisation of the OTOC.
-The OTOM is a higher-order mapping from preparations to measurement outcomes, with an intermediate perturbation.
+In this Letter, we derive an operator, the out-of-time-order tensor (OTOT), that simultaneously captures OTOCs with respect to all operators $V$ and $W$, i.e., a full quantum generalisation of the OTOC.
+The OTOT is a higher-order mapping from preparations to measurement outcomes, with an intermediate perturbation.
 It is shown to capture all possible correlations for an out-of-time-order process.
-The OTOM allows us to recast the decay of the OTOC in terms of information theoretic quantities such as the (conditional) quantum mutual information~\footnote{For the ink-drop experiment, information lies in the order of the colors of the ink droplets.
-The capacity of a fluid to preserve this order can then be quantified by the mutual information.
-For instance, room-temperature water will result in the same output for any input state and the mutual information will vanish rapidly.} to indicate the chaoticity of the system.
-To illustrate this point, we study the properties of the OTOM for a spin-$\tfrac{1}{2}$ probe attached to a system $S$, where $S$ is either a random unitary process or a quantum kicked rotor, whose chaoticity is tunable.
+The OTOT allows us to recast the decay of the OTOC in terms of information theoretic quantities such as the (conditional) quantum mutual information to indicate the chaoticity of the system.
+To illustrate this point, we study the OTOT for a spin-$\tfrac{1}{2}$ probe attached to a system $S$, where $S$ is either a random unitary process or a quantum kicked rotor, whose chaoticity is tunable.